Characterizing partition functions of the edge-coloring model by rank growth: Introduction

 We can visualize $\kappa$ as a coloring of the edges of $G$ and $\kappa(\delta(v))$ as the multiset of colors `seen' from $v$.
-The vertex model was considered by de la Harpe and Jones [4] as a physical model, where vertices serve as particles, edges as interactions between particles, and colors as states or energy levels.
+The edge-coloring model was considered by de la Harpe and Jones [5] as a physical model, where vertices serve as particles, edges as interactions between particles, and colors as states or energy levels.
 It extends the Ising-Potts model.
-Several graph parameters are partition functions of some vertex model, like the number of matchings.
-There are real-valued graph parameters that are partition functions of a vertex model over $\oC$, but not over $\oR$.
+Several graph parameters are partition functions of some edge-coloring model, like the number of matchings.
+There exist real-valued graph parameters that are partition functions of an edge-coloring model over $\oC$, but not over $\oR$.
 (A simple example is $(-1)^{|E(G)|}$.)

-In this paper, we characterize which functions $f:\GG\to\oC$ are the partition function of a vertex model over $\oC$.
-The characterization differs from an earlier characterization given in [2] (which our present characterization uses) in that it is based on the rank growth of associated `connection matrices'.
+In this paper, we characterize which functions $f:\GG\to\oC$ are the partition function of an edge-coloring model over $\oC$.
+The characterization differs from an earlier characterization given in [3] (which our present characterization uses) in that it is based on the rank growth of associated `connection matrices'.

 To describe it, we need the notion of a $k$-fragment.
 For $k\in\oN$, a {\em $k$-fragment} is an undirected graph $G=(V,E)$ together with an injective `label' function $\lambda:[k]\to V$, where $\lambda(i)$ is a vertex of degree 1, for each $i\in[k]$.
-(You may alternatively view these degree-1 vertices as ends of `half-edges'.)
+(You may alternatively view these degree-1 vertices as ends of `half-edges', or rather of `edge pieces', as both ends of an edge might be labeled.)

 If $G$ and $H$ are $k$-fragments, the graph $G\cdot H$ is obtained from the disjoint union of $G$ and $H$ by identifying equally labeled vertices and by ignoring each of the $k$ identified points as vertex, joining its two incident edges into one edge.

 (A good way to imagine this is to see a graph as a topological $1$-complex.)
-Note that it requires that we also should consider the `vertexless loop' as possible edge of a graph, as we may create it in $G\cdot H$.
-We denote this vertexless loop by $O$.
-Observe that if $y$ is a vertex model over $\oC$ with $n$ colors, then $p_y(O)=n$.
+Note that it requires (as in [8]) that we also should consider the `vertexless loop' as possible edge of a graph, as we may create it in $G\cdot H$.
+We denote this vertexless loop by $\bigcirc$.
+Observe that if $y$ is an edge-coloring model over $\oC$ with $n$ colors, then $p_y(\bigcirc)=n$.